Transportation

 Under tranche 2 of the Active Travel Fund, monies were allocated to Kent County Council (KCC), as the local transport authority, to deliver phase 5a of the Cinque Ports Cycleway.
 Round 2 funding was also awarded to KCC to progress associated design work and scheme implementation for a proposed walking, wheeling and cycling improvements along a section of Cheriton Road as far as the Cheriton Road/Radnor Park roundabout.

-The Levelling Up Funding money awarded to Folkestone & Hythe District Council shall deliver a major overhaul of Folkstone’s town centre with £19.8 million to improve shopping areas, an upgraded bus station and a new public green space to encourage businesses and visitors into the area.
+The Levelling Up Funding money awarded to Folkestone & Hythe District Council shall deliver a major overhaul of Folkestone’s town centre with £19.8 million to improve shopping areas, an upgraded bus station and a new public green space to encourage businesses and visitors into the area.
 Specifically, this investment will markedly improve accessibility for walking and cycling for connections between Folkestone Central railway station and the town centre, with significant enhancements to the walking and cycling network within the town centre itself.

 The district council has also been awarded £25,000 from Active Travel England Capability Fund to update the draft LCWIP.
 The intention of the refresh will be to take account of schemes that have emerged since the LCWIP was drafted in 2019, for example the Cheriton Road and Levelling Up Fund schemes, amongst others, and to use the update to focus on what the next major walking/cycling infrastructure project might be.